 Data Mining Basics and its Techniques

 Data mining, also known as Knowledge Discovery in Data (KDD) is about searching large stores of data to uncover patterns and trends that go beyond simple analysis.
-This, however, is not a single step solution but a multi-step process and completed in various stages.
+This, however, is not a single-step solution but a multi-step process and is completed in various stages.
 These include:

 1] Data gathering and Preparation

 It starts with data collection and its proper organization.
 This helps in significantly improving the chances of finding the information that can be discovered through data mining

 2] Model Building and Evaluation